bticknor/PyPoT/README.md

 Y_t | \xi, \beta, X_t \sim^{iid} GPD(\xi, exp(\beta^T X_t))
 ```

 Where GPD is the Generalized Pareto Distribution with the location parameter (threshold) fixed at 0.
 The first model is the familiar univariate PoT analysis, and the second allows the $\sigma$ parameter to depend on covariates.
+The following functionality is available:

+- Maximum likelihood and maximum product of spacings point estimation of model parameters, and asymptotic uncertainty quantification
+- Return rate estimation and asymptotic uncertainty quantification

+This is a statistical library with a very limited scope.
+Routines for extracting and plotting extreme values from a time series can be found in (e.g.) [PyExtremes](https://github.com/georgebv/pyextremes).

+## Usage

+TODO!